 An Event for Recognition

 50% of employees say they would switch jobs in return for more recognition.
 In a 2018 study by Mercer, one-third of employees plan on leaving their job within the next 12 months, with 76% not feeling valued.
 Some large companies are tackling retention through enhanced recognition strategies.
 Facebook, for example, coined the phrase “Faceversaries” to celebrate employees’ annual work birthdays with balloons, gifts, and social media recognition.
 Apple holds “beer bashes” for employees where recognition is given to high achievers.

 There are many ways for companies to recognize workers, some more expensive than others; but recognition does not have to be costly, it just has to exist, and the fall is a great opportunity to pay this homage to your employees.
 Hosting an event – like a team lunch, a town hall, a sit-down with the CEO, or even a ceremony where you recognize the accomplishments of individuals or teams – can provide tremendous motivation and an opportunity for people to reconnect and double down on the company’s vision.

 Schedule Goal-Setting 1:1s

-End of summer/early fall team building opportunities can help with the tricky task of transitioning employees from summer into the fall.
-These events can re-motivate your team, orient toward important tasks, help them to reconnect and foster stronger bonds.
+End of summer/early fall team-building opportunities can help with the tricky task of transitioning employees from summer into the fall.
+These events can re-motivate your team, orient them toward important tasks, help them to reconnect, and foster stronger bonds.
 Call us to learn more!